Skip to main content

 Lake Elsinore sits in the Inland Empire region of Southern California, one of the sunniest areas in the state.
 The city is served by Southern California Edison (SCE) and is subject to California's NEM 3.0 (Net Billing) policy that took effect in April 2023.
 NEM 3.0 reduced the value of exported solar power compared to the older net metering program, but Lake Elsinore's intense sunshine and SCE's steep tiered electricity rates still make solar a strong investment — especially when paired with battery storage.

-Key facts for Lake Elsinore homeowners in 2026: • The federal 30% ITC expired for new installations in December 2025 • California has no state sales tax on solar equipment — a real cost saver • SCE's tiered rates can exceed $0.50/kWh at Tier 3 — making solar offset extremely valuable • Under NEM 3.0, battery storage is practically essential for maximizing solar returns • Lake Elsinore averages 5.5–6.0 peak sun hours per day — exceptional solar resource • The Self-Generation Incentive Program (SGIP) may still offer battery storage rebates — check current availability
+A few things Lake Elsinore homeowners should know going in.
+The federal 30% ITC expired for new installations in December 2025.
+California has no state sales tax on solar equipment, which is a real upfront saving.
+SCE's tiered rates can run past $0.50/kWh at the highest tier, which makes every kWh of solar offset extremely valuable.
+Under NEM 3.0, battery storage is practically essential for maximizing returns.
+Lake Elsinore averages 5.5 to 6.0 peak sun hours per day, an exceptional solar resource.
+And the Self-Generation Incentive Program (SGIP) may still offer battery rebates, though availability fluctuates by funding cycle.

-Lake Elsinore's Inland Empire location means intense summer heat, high AC loads, and correspondingly high SCE bills for many homeowners.
+Lake Elsinore's Inland Empire location means intense summer heat, heavy AC loads, and correspondingly high SCE bills.
 Solar directly offsets those peak-demand costs.

 Solar Potential in Lake Elsinore